F-1 Employment Options

 - Practical Training (OPT).

 Curricular Practical Training (CPT): is an off-campus work authorization in your field of study.
 Once you have been in valid F-1 status for one year, you will be eligible to participate in Cooperative Education only if it is a part of your degree program.
 For more information, please visit http://www.cpcc.edu/cooperative_education.
 Please visit the International Programs office for us to authorize CPT on your I-20 once you have registered for the WBL class.
 You may not repeat the class more than 3 times and you may not repeat the WBL class if other classes are needed for your degree.
 If you are registered full time for courses in your program, you may be eligible to repeat the WBL class.

-Optional Practical Training (OPT): is a 12-month work authorization approved by USCIS to work in your field of study upon completion of your degree.
+Optional Practical Training (OPT): is a 12-month work authorization granted by USCIS to work in your field of study upon completion of your degree.
 OPT requires USCIS authorization, and the application can be found in our office.

 Severe Economic Hardship Employment

 F-1 students may be eligible to apply for off-campus employment authorization based on severe economic hardship after being in valid F-1 status for one academic year.
 Prior to beginning employment you will need to receive the Employment Authorization Document (EAD) from USCIS.
 As part of the application, you need to demonstrate that there is an unforeseen severe economic necessity beyond your control and that other employment opportunities are not available or insufficient.
 Please visit our office for details and application information.